HarshaSiddagangaiah/CS-211-Lab-Documents/Lab04-Binary_Search_Tree/README.md

 5. The recursive nature of the sum_node_data method.

 ## Brief Summary
 The lab document provides a step-by-step guide on how to implement a Binary Search Tree (BST) using Python programming language.
 It covers the creation of three classes - `Node`, `Leaf`, and `Internal` - to represent the BST, and the implementation of various methods such as `sum_node_data` and `str` in these classes.
-The document walks the user through the process of building a BST using the `Internal` and `Leaf` classes, calling the `sum_node_data` method and printing the output, and provides the deliverable requirements for submitting the completed project.
+The document walks the user through the process of building a BST using the `Internal` and `Leaf` classes, calling the `sum_node_data` method and printing the output.
 The lab document provides a comprehensive introduction to building and working with BSTs in Python.

 ## Plan for the lab
 1. Creation of three classes - `Node`, `Leaf`, and `Internal` - to represent the `BST`.